There will be two runs of the game in the winter of 2019:

 How do you approach gender?

 For the standard international run we decided to include a slot "which gender I want to play" into the questionnaire.
 That means that in this run you will have the option to try a role whose gender is different to yours.
-However, gender is not a trivial and insignificant thing for the game and since the game very much emphasizes authenticity of experience, we ask you to choose this option only with some deliberation.
-We will have some basic visual demands for players playing another gender (not in terms of casting, but we will for example ask female players playing men to wear fake facial hair).
+We will have some basic visual demands for players playing another gender (not in terms of casting, but we will for example ask female players playing men to wear fake facial hair)

 The relentless run aims for a high level of authenticity and will not allow cross-gender play.